 This article was originally written by Doug Short.
 From 2016-2022, it was improved upon and updated by Jill Mislinski.
 Starting in January 2023, AP Charts pages will be maintained by Jennifer Nash at Advisor Perspectives/VettaFi.

 The Labor Department has been collecting this since 1968, a time when only 13.5% of US employees were part-timers.
 That number peaked at 20.1% in January 2010.
-The latest data point, over ten years later, is lower at 16.8% last month.
+The latest data point, over 10 years later, is lower at 16.9% last month.

 Here's a longer-term view of this same chart.

-Let's have a closer look at why some employees involuntarily took part-time work and why.
+Let's have a closer look at why some employees work part-time, voluntarily and involuntarily:

-Even though some employees shifted to Part-time from Full-time as a result of the pandemic, it was only about 3% of those working Part-time.
-Full-time employment peaked in April 2020 due to the COVID-19 pandemic, possibly as a result of a shift in the type of full-time work available.
-The trend after the Great Recession has continued despite the pandemic and the two types of work seem to be growing farther apart.
+Even though some employees shifted to part-time from full-time as a result of the pandemic, it was only about 3% of those working part-time.
+Full-time employment peaked in April 2020 due to the COVID pandemic, possibly as a result of a shift in the type of full-time work available.
+The two types of work seem to have been growing apart ever since the end of the great recession, however over the last six months we have seen the two types of work start to converge closer together.

 The two charts above are seasonally adjusted and include the entire workforce, which the CPS defines as age 16 and over.
 A problem inherent in using this broadest of cohorts is that it includes the population that adds substantial summertime volatility to the full-time/part-time ratio, namely, high school and college students.
 Also, the 55-plus cohort includes a subset of employees that opt for part-time employment during the decade following the historical peak earning years (ages 45-54) and as a transition toward retirement.